 All in all, as hourly wage jobs are generally low pay, low skill, and low seniority, hourly wage employees generally receive lower common law severance.

-The exact amount of common law severance an hourly employee is entitled can be quickly calculated by our firm in a free consultation.
-Call, click or fill out the form below today and we will usually speak to you the same today.
+The exact amount of common law severance an hourly employee is entitled can be quickly calculated by a law firm who does free consultations.

 Quantifying The Severance For Hourly Employees